akalayci18/BestCloudAPI/README.md

-- From this docker image, start to spin out the container using the command below
+- From this docker image, start spinning out the container using the command below